SeokLeeUS/seokleeus.github.io/_posts/2020-12-10-Data Analytics_2.md

 I practiced a team project for business data analytics.

-we circulated surveys to find out the correlation between demographic data and MBA student satisfaction.
+We circulated surveys to find out the correlation between demographic data and MBA student satisfaction.

 R programming language was used for data mining, analysis.
+Qualtrics was used for survey.

 My hypothesis was, working professional will have great satisfaction because of program flexibility (fully online).